Yukikaze Anime Review

 As for what your money gets you, less than you'd hope.
 The physical set is beautiful--a very nice, heavy, matte-finish box for the three attractive discs, plus a small, well-illustrated booklet with plenty of technical info, interview text, and such.
 The video, however, has an old-style 4:3 ratio, not widescreen, with 1080i resolution.
 The 4:3 is because the source material wasn't widescreen, either (odd, though it is older), but if you have a high-def TV (and if you don't, why the heck would you buy the blu-ray version?) this of course means that you're watching with black bars on the sides.
 Likewise, the 1080i means the resolution isn't as big of a step up from DVD as a 1080p version would be, even less since it's 4:3.

-This isn't to say the picture isn't pretty--if there are any interlacing artifacts, it wasn't visible on my setup, and the images are sharp, with no noticeable banding in soft coloring and gradients, which the series makes plenty of use of.
+This isn't to say the picture isn't pretty--if there are any interlacing artifacts, they weren't visible on my setup, and the images are sharp, with no noticeable banding in soft coloring and gradients, which the series makes plenty of use of.
 But, more importantly, I'm really not sure how much the extra resolution will be noticeable versus the drastically cheaper DVD version.